 Physical rehabilitation for veterinary patients expedites return to normal function, pain relief, and encouragement of optimal health for patients suffering from orthopedic, neurological, and chronic diseases.
 Patients who benefit from rehabilitation programs range from overweight pets and those recovering from injuries and surgeries to senior pets with chronic, debilitating conditions, and agility, field trial, hunting, and service dogs.

 Rehabilitation is an essential aspect of the recovery plan for small animal patients.
 Protocols are tailored for the individual patient based on its disorder and the goals desired from rehabilitation.
 All therapy sessions take patience and practice; some exercises or modalities may work better for different patients’ temperaments and specific conditions.
-Rehabilitation changes as the animal improves and recovers; the therapists are educated about physical rehabilitation, creative and flexible with protocols, and adjust them for each situation.
+Rehabilitation changes as the animal improve and recover; the therapists are educated about physical rehabilitation, creative and flexible with protocols, and adjust them for each situation.

 Extracorporeal Shockwave Therapy (ESWT) is a non-invasive procedure for the treatment of acute and chronic pain of the musculoskeletal system.
 ESWT uses focused sound waves directed at varying depths to provide a focused mechanical energy to stimulate components that support healing.

 Extracorporeal Shockwave Therapy (ESWT) is helpful in the management of acute and chronic pain in muscles, tendons, and joints.
 ESWT has been used in the treatment of-

 At FVR we use the PiezoWave2 therapy device which DOES NOT require sedation.
 An individualized treatment can last between 10 and 30 minutes depending on the prescribed areas to be treated.
 Normally, 1 treatment per week is performed, 5-14 days apart.
 A total of 3-6 treatments may be necessary to achieve lasting improvement.
 Dr. Mason will discuss all of these details in depth with you before treatment begins.
 Side effects of ESWT are limited to reddened skin and/or minor soreness in some cases which lasts 24 hours.